Etruscan language: History of Etruscan literacy

-Etruscan literacy was widespread over the Mediterranean shores, as evidenced by about 13,000 inscriptions (dedications, epitaphs, etc.), most fairly short, but some of considerable length.
+Etruscan literacy was widespread over the Mediterranean shores, as evidenced by about 13,000 inscriptions (dedications, epitaphs, etc.), most fairly short but some of considerable length.
 They date from about 700 BC.

 The Etruscans had a rich literature, as noted by Latin authors.
 Livy and Cicero were both aware that highly specialized Etruscan religious rites were codified in several sets of books written in Etruscan under the generic Latin title Etrusca Disciplina.
-The Libri Haruspicini dealt with divination by reading entrails from a sacrificed animal, while the Libri Fulgurales expounded the art of divination by observing lightning.
-A third set, the Libri Rituales, might have provided a key to Etruscan civilization: its wider scope embraced Etruscan standards of social and political life, as well as ritual practices.
+The Libri Haruspicini dealt with divination by reading entrails from a sacrificed animal, whilst the Libri Fulgurales expounded the art of divination by observing lightning.
+A third set, the Libri Rituales, may have provided a key to Etruscan civilization: its wider scope embraced Etruscan standards of social and political life as well as ritual practices.
 According to the 4th-century AD Latin writer Maurus Servius Honoratus, a fourth set of Etruscan books existed, dealing with animal gods, but it is unlikely that any scholar living in that era could have read Etruscan.
-However, only one book (as opposed to inscription), the Liber Linteus, survived, and only because the linen on which it was written was used as mummy wrappings.
+However only one book (as opposed to inscription), the Liber Linteus, survived, and only because the linen on which it was written was used as mummy wrappings.

-By 30 BC, Livy noted that Etruscan was once widely taught to Roman boys, but had since become replaced by the teaching of Greek, while Varro noted that theatrical works had once been composed in Etruscan.
+By 30 BC Livy had noted that Etruscan was once widely taught to Roman boys but had since been replaced by the teaching of Greek, whilst Varro noted that theatrical works had once been composed in Etruscan.

 Demise

-The date of extinction for Etruscan is held by scholarship to have been either in the late first century BC, or the early first century AD.
-Freeman's analysis of inscriptional evidence implies that Etruscan was still flourishing in the 2nd century BC, still alive in the first century BC, and surviving in at least one location in the beginning of the first century AD; however, the replacement of Etruscan by Latin likely occurred earlier in southern regions closer to Rome.
+The date of the extinction of Etruscan is held by scholarship to have been either in the late 1st century BC or the early 1st century AD.
+Freeman's analysis of inscriptional evidence implies that Etruscan was still flourishing in the 2nd century BC, still alive in the 1st century BC and surviving in at least one location in the beginning of the 1st century AD; however the replacement of Etruscan by Latin likely occurred earlier in southern regions closer to Rome.